 Very rarely, fractures (breaks) of the bone can occur during the course of surgery.
 These are almost always identified during surgery or on the check x-ray after the surgery.
-Occasionally, this requires further surgery or the surgeon may ask you to slow down your activities for several weeks to allow the fracture to heal.
+Occasionally, this requires further surgery or the surgeon may simply slow down your activities for several weeks to allow the fracture to heal.